-Balance is excellent, which is important when swinging a heavy maul for hours on end.
+I noticed that the balance is excellent, which is important when swinging a heavy maul for hours.
 Speaking of heavy, the Gransfors splitting maul weighs 7 lbs in total (5.5 lb axehead), so it is a pound lighter than many mauls, which tend to weigh in at 8 pounds, and it also has a shorter handle.
 Even so, it splits better than almost all bigger mauls.
-It acts like a sharp axe in soft wood even when chopping tough old oak – the sharp edge that holds and holds for many cords of wood certainly helps with that.
+I found it acts like a sharp axe in soft wood even when chopping tough old oak – the sharp edge that holds and holds for many cords of wood certainly helps with that.

 Feedback on the axehead geometry is glowing, and I agree – the edge is sharp and digs easily into wood, and the shape of the axehead follows up and blows the fibers apart.
 It is perfection honed by not just tens, but hundreds of years of axe making.